HVML/PurC/README.md

-The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in the browser or Node.js.
+The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in the browser or Node.js.

 We achieved this design goal and also designed HVML as a new-style and